dhis2/dhis2-identity/README.md

 <img src="guide assets/logo-example-negative.png" width="420"/>

 When placing the DHIS2 logo on a dark background, the reversed version can be used.
 The icon and wordmark are white in this version.
-The reversed logo can be placed on any colored background, but ideally blue would be used to remain consistent with the DHIS2 brand.
+The reversed logo can be used on any colored background, but ideally blue would be used to remain consistent with the DHIS2 brand.

 [Download reversed logo (PNG format)](/web/Logo/Reversed/dhis2-logo-rgb-negative.png)<br>
 [Download reversed logo (SVG format)](/web/Logo/Reversed/dhis2-logo-rgb-negative.svg)<br>